geolr/rumau_docs_public/tmux.md

 Leave Copy Mode: `q`

 Only `PageUp` can be used to scroll up and stay in Copy Mode, use `q` to leave copy mode

+## remote
+commands run in tmux, not the ssh session.

+A disconnect leaves tmux running and the shell(s) therein.
+Ready to reconnect later.

+`ssh user@host` login first, then `tmux new -s sessionname`

+**Detach** session `Ctrl+a d` or from inside tmux `tmux detach` => gives back the normal shell on remote machine, then exit so close ssh-session.

+Once again logged in to remote host: `tmux attach -t sessionname` or `tmux a`